leocvidal/mq-pipeline/README.md

 # mq-pipeline
-Deploy MQ on OCP using MQ operator.
+Deploy MQ on OCP using MQ operator